SharpMindsUA/CompetencyMatrix/PHP/Toolset.md

 Experience with one of the following template engines: Twig, Plates, Aura View etc

-Generation of universally unique identifiers with [uuid library](https://github.com/ramsey/uuid)

-Experience with one of the following template engines: Twig, Plates, Aura View etc

 # Middle Level
 Code complexity check with [PHPMD](https://github.com/phpmd/phpmd)